MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/real-time-activity-service/programming-the-real-time-activity-service.md

     // Call to subscribe to an individual statistic.
 Once the subscription is complete, the handler will be called with the initial value of the statistic. auto statisticResults = xboxLiveContext->user_statistics_service().subscribe_to_statistic_change(
         User::Users->GetAt(0)->XboxUserId->Data(),
-        L"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx",    // Get SCID from "Product Details" page in XDP or the Xbox Live Setup page in Partner Center
+        L"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx",    // Get SCID from the Xbox Live Setup page in Partner Center L"YourStat"
-         L"YourStat"
         );